A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Introduction

 On the one hand, it lacks an effective approach to ensure the security of charging trading between EVs and CSs.
-Traditional centralized trading platforms depend on a trusted third party to manage and store every transaction between EVs and CSs \cite{dorri2017blockchain}, which are troubled by same attacks, such as single point of failure, denial of service, and privacy leakage \cite{chin2017energy}.
-A lot of existing researches about charging management neglects the security and privacy protection of trading.
-The advent of blockchain technology makes it possible to improve these issues.
-Blockchain achieves the purpose of security and privacy protection by taking advantage of the knowledge of modern cryptography and distributed consensus protocol.
-Based on that, we propose a blockchain-based charging scheduling (BCS) system to manage the charging assignments between EVs and CSs in a secure and efficient manner.
-First, we are able to protect the contents of communication among the entities in this system from being tampered or leaked by using digital encryption techniques.
-In addition, the classic consensus mechanisms used in blockchains, such as proof-of-work (PoW) and proof-of-stake (PoS), has high computational cost and low confirmation speed \cite{9165852} \cite{guo2020reliable}.
-The synchronous consensus mechanism cannot make full use of network bandwidth.
-To improve the throughput, the infrastructure of our BCS system is built on a directed acyclic graph (DAG)-based blockchain \cite{popov2016tangle} that has an asynchronous consensus mechanism.
-Here, the EVs work as light nodes, while the CSs work as full nodes that are responsible for issuing new transactions, storing, and maintaining the entire blockchain.
+Traditional centralized trading platforms depend on a trusted third party to manage and store every transaction between EVs and CSs.
+These platforms are plagued by some attacks \cite{xiong2021multi} \cite{wang2023incentive} such as single point of failure, denial of service, and privacy leakage \cite{zhang2019security}.
+A lot of existing research about charging management neglects the security and privacy protection of trading.
+The advent of blockchain technology has made it possible to improve these issues.
+Blockchain is a kind of decentralized ledger, which can realize security and privacy protection through the knowledge of modern cryptography and distributed consensus protocol.
+Based on that, we propose a Blockchain-based Charging Scheduling (BCS) system to manage the charging assignments between EVs and CSs in a secure and efficient manner.